wercker-labs/wercker-blog/source/posts/2013-06-10-Streamlining-Middleman-Deploys-to-s3.md

 Congratulations your blog built with middleman and deployed via wercker is now live on S3!

+Tweet out your green build and we'll send you some wercker stickers! (don't forget to @reply us so we notice)

 Let us know if you have any feedback on creating and deploying your middleman apps with wercker.